onsi/ginkgo/docs/NEW_INDEX.md

 - Specs that are marked as `Pending` at compile-time never run.
 - At run-time, specs can be individually skipped by calling `Skip()`
 - Specs that are programmatically focused with the `Focus` decorator at compile-time run to the exclusion of other specs.
-- Specs can be labelled with the `Label()` decoration.  `ginkgo --label-filter=QUERY` will apply a label filter query and only run specs that pass the filter.
+- Specs can be labelled with the `Label()` decorator.  `ginkgo --label-filter=QUERY` will apply a label filter query and only run specs that pass the filter.
 - `ginkgo --focus-file=FILE_FILTER/--skip-file=FILE_FILTER` will filter specs based on their source code location.
 - `ginkgo --focus=REGEXP/--skip=REGEXP` will filter specs based on their descriptions.